DannyBoyNYC/session-9/readme.md

 export default Main
 ```

 The `<Route>` component is the main building block of React Router.
 Anywhere that you want to only render content based on the location’s pathname, you should use a `<Route>` element.
-A `<Route>` expects a `path `prop, which is a string that describes the pathname that the route matches .
+A `<Route>` expects a `path `prop - is a string that describes the pathname that the route matches .

 Since `/` is part of `/pirates` and `/gallery` it matches both of them.
 We need to use `exact` on this route.

+You can manually change the path in the browser's location field (e.g. `http://localhost:3001/pirates`) to see the effects.

+We will create links in the Header component.

-Edit Header:
+Edit `Header`:

 ```js
 import React from 'react'